What is a Speech Pathologist?

 These groups are small (approx. 4 children) working together in a fun way to prepare for kindergarten.
 The groups will practice phonics for learning to read/write, friendship building and problem solving.
 Places are limited so call us to book or email us via our contact form.

 Social Skills Training

-We run “Secret Agent Society (SAS)” social skills training groups for children diagnosed with high functioning Autism Spectrum Disorder.
-If you are interested in this, please feel free to call us on 0499 150 333 or complete a contact form.
+Our “Secret Agent Society (SAS)” social skills training groups are for 8 – 12 year old children diagnosed with an Autism Spectrum Disorder.
+It runs over 9 weeks and includes parent training, a family kit and two group follow up sessions.
+If you are interested in booking this for your child, please call us on 0499 150 333 .

-NESA (NSW Education Standards Authority) Applications for Special Provisions
+Applications for Special Provisions for NESA (NSW Education Standards Authority)

 We assist with applications for special provisions in exams, such as for the HSC, for students who have additional learning needs that impact their ability to complete exams.
 This is done to ensure students are able to complete exams on the same basis as their peers.